 Sure, you can know what to do, but if you don’t do it – and don’t do it all the way – you won’t reach the level of success you want.
 Just like if you read the recipe for chocolate chip cookies and don’t make them – no cookies.
 Or you do make them and decide not to add the chocolate chips.
 You’ll get cookies, but you’ll miss out on the best part!

-The smartest speakers get that to be successful, you can KNOW the plan in your head, you can be in groups for support, but without specific actionable help along the way, you’re going to make the mistakes and it’s going to take A LOT longer.
+The smartest speakers get that to be successful, you can KNOW the plan in your head, you can be in free groups with other people for support, but without specific actionable help along the way, you’re going to make the mistakes and it’s going to take A LOT longer.

 There it is.
 All laid out for you.